Tuberville's Weekly Press Conference: Alabama A&M

 Tuberville built an Auburn program that excelled both on and off the field.
 Players flourished under Tuberville’s guidance as Auburn earned 36 first-team All-Southeastern Conference awards, eight All-America honors, 26 SEC All-Freshmen accolades, 57 SEC Player of the Week honors, two SEC Player of the Year awards, two Jacobs Awards presented annually to the league’s top blocker and one Most Valuable Player of the SEC Championship game.

-The East team head coach at the 2006 Hula Bowl, Tuberville is currently on the Board of Trustees of the American Football Coaches Association.
-For his numerous achievements during his career, Tuberville was inducted into the Arkansas Sports Hall of Fame in February, 2008.
+During the 2015 season, Tuberville will serve as the president of the American Football Coaches Association.
+He is a long time member of the AFCA's Board of Trustees.
+For his numerous achievements during his career, he was inducted into the Arkansas Sports Hall of Fame in February, 2008.

-Tuberville served as a member of the University of Miami staff for eight seasons from 1986-93, taking over as defensive coordinator in 1993.
-While serving on the staffs of Jimmy Johnson and Dennis Erickson at Miami, Tuberville was a defensive coach on teams which won three national championships, posted an 87-9 record and played in nine consecutive New Year’s Day bowls.
+During his time at Miami (1986-93) serving on the staffs of Jimmy Johnson and Dennis Erickson, Tuberville was a defensive coach on teams which won three national championships, posted an 87-9 record and played in eight consecutive New Year’s Day bowls.

 A 1976 graduate of Southern Arkansas University, Tuberville was a letterman at free safety and a two-year member of the golf team at SAU.
 He is a 1972 graduate of Harmony Grove High School in Camden, Ark.

 Tuberville is married to the former Suzanne Fette of Guilford, Ind.
-They are the parents of two sons, Thomas Tucker and Troy Allen.
+They are the parents of two sons, Thomas Tucker, a walk-on QB at Auburn, and Troy Allen.